kohler/hotcrp/devel/apidoc/comments.md

 deletes an existing one (it is treated as `delete=1`).

 To test a modification without saving, supply a `dry_run=1` parameter.
-This will test the uploaded JSON but make no changes to the database.
+This will test the uploaded JSON but make no visible changes to the database.
+Supply `dry_run=if_warning` to save only if the modification produces no warnings; the response reports `dry_run` when a save was withheld.

 ## Concurrency